DavidVujic/python-polylith/README.md

 ```

 When creating a project, the project specific `pyproject.toml` will include all the used components and bases.
 Note that the packages are referenced relative to the project.
-This is enabled by the `Multiproject` plugin.

 (using the `loose` theme)
 ``` shell